ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Evaluation

 \subsection{In-development Evaluation}

-During the development of the ontology, the SAMOD methodology encourages model, data, and query testing at every milestone.
-If the tests fail, it is recommended to go back to the previous milestone and start over.
+During the development of the ontology, model, data, and query testing is done at every iteration.
+If the tests fail, it is recommended to go back to a previous milestone and start over.
 The iterative nature of this approach allowed us to get a clear understanding of how the entities interacted with one another, allowing for a simple but robust ontology.

-We also utilized SWRL rules \cite{swrl} with the Pellet reasoner \cite{SIRIN200751} to facilitate not only the modeling of the motivation scenario in the ontology but also use the captured ethical information to provide an indicative understanding of whether the action done is morally right, wrong, or grey.
-The bioethics use case modeled using the ontology also features the use of these SWRL rules and is demonstrated in figure \ref{use case modeling diagram}.
+We also utilized SWRL rules \cite{swrl} with the Pellet reasoner \cite{SIRIN200751} to facilitate not only the modeling of the motivating scenario but also support indicative classification of ethics.
+We first identified a data exemplar or the \textit{motivating scenario} that may be used to demonstrate the three-fold testing process.
+This scenario describes a morally ambiguous action.

-\paragraph{\textbf{Motivation Scenario:}} This case has been discussed in~\cite{liautaud2022power} and refers to the mass addiction to opioid-based painkillers in the US in the early 2000s~\cite{jones2019opioid}.
-Bioethics features an applied ethics philosophy called Principlism \cite{beauchamp2004principles}, which favors the principles of justice, nonmaleficence, beneficence, and autonomy.
-Consider this.
-A doctor, with good intentions, prescribed to a teenage patient thirty tablets of Oxycontin, a powerful painkiller containing oxycodone, a powerful opioid, for post-dental surgery pain.
-They were not fully aware of its addictive nature when taken over prolonged periods of time, and yet prescribed a large dose of the drug against policy so the patient would not have to come to the clinic multiple times.
-However, the continuous intake of the drug led to Opioid Use Disorder (OUD) \cite{strang2020opioid} in the patient.
-Given that the good, short-term consequence was mild (relieving pain), but the bad, long-term consequence was significant (addiction to drugs), the doctor was at fault regardless of his good intentions.
+\textbf{Motivating Scenario from Bioethics:} With regard to the mass addiction to opioid-based painkillers in the US in the early 2000s \cite{jones2019opioid}: Principlism \cite{beauchamp2004principles} is a bioethics theory that favors justice, nonmaleficence, beneficence, and autonomy.
+A doctor, with good intentions, prescribed to a teenage patient thirty tablets of OxyContin, a powerful opioid, to relieve post-dental surgery pain.
+They were not fully aware of its addictive nature when taken over prolonged periods of time, and yet prescribed a large dose of the drug against policy so the patient would not have to come to the clinic repeatedly.
+However, the continuous intake of the drug led to Opioid Use Disorder (OUD) in the young patient.
+Given that the good, short-term consequence was mild (relieving pain), but the bad, long-term consequence was significant (addiction to drugs), the doctor was at fault regardless of their good intentions.
 The doctor violated the principles of responsibility and nonmaleficence while upholding the principle of beneficence.
 They were responsible for fully knowing the drug before prescribing it and following their duties without breaching any policy.
+The modeling of this case is visualized in Figure \ref{use case modeling diagram}.
+The ethical question that needs to be answered is this: \emph{Is the doctor's decision to prescribe a large quantity of OxyContin ethically justified despite the intention of relieving the young patient's pain?}